The main menu bar

 The Applications page lists all applications in your organization that are within the asset groups to which you are assigned.
 You can use it to create new applications, and open individual application pages.
 See All applications

 A list of all scans in your applications.
-The list can be filtered by technology (DAST, SAST, etc.), status (Completed, Failed, etc.), and a search string.
+The list can be filtered by technology (DAST, SAST), status (Completed, Failed, etc.), and a search string.
 Each scan entry can be expanded to show more details.
-See All Scans
+See Scans and sessions

 Dashboard